gryzli133/RollerShutterSplit/README.md

 4. Child ID - it will be not used by the controller, but is needed to keep the times during Arduino update - KEEP ALL Child ID UNIQUE !!!
 5. Pin number of the Button UP
 6. Pin number of the Button DOWN
+7. Pin number of the Button TOGGLE
-7. Pin number of the Relay UP
+8. Pin number of the Relay UP
-8. Pin number of the Relay DOWN
+9. Pin number of the Relay DOWN
-9. Time in second for Blind to go full UP from bottom position
+10. Time in second for Blind to go full UP from bottom position
-10. Time in second for Blind to go full DOWN from top position
+11. Time in second for Blind to go full DOWN from top position
-11. Calibration time - this time is defining how long the relay is going to be ON after the Blind reach the UP or DOWN position - there are some situation, when the Blinds cannot reach the end position (f.e.: Time is set too short, Power supply is missing while Arduino is working etc).
+12. Calibration time - this time is defining how long the relay is going to be ON after the Blind reach the UP or DOWN position - there are some situation, when the Blinds cannot reach the end position (f.e.: Time is set too short, Power supply is missing while Arduino is working etc).
 In most cases the best possibility is to set it to te bigger value of UP/DOWN time preset.
-12. Debounce time - if you don't know what it is, just set it to 50 ms
+13. Debounce time - if you don't know what it is, just set it to 50 ms
-13. It defines what state of the output the relays needs to switch ON.
+14. It defines what state of the output the relays needs to switch ON.
 High Level Trigger = 0; Low level Trigger = 1
-14. Description - your blind will show this description to your controller
+15. Description - your blind will show this description to your controller